Shopmobility: Wheelchair and mobility scooter hire

 Membership scheme for changing places toilet

-Access to the Changing Places toilet in the bus station will be run on a free membership system with members getting a fob to access the facility.
+The Changing Places toilet in the bus station runs on a free membership system with members getting a fob to access the facility.

 Parking for the disabled